BryceAndJuly/Whiteboard/README_en_US.md

 * If this widget is accidentally embedded in a document that already contains other content, please refer to: [How to undo after accidentally inserting a widget?](https://github.com/BryceAndJuly/Whiteboard/issues/70#issuecomment-3027972161)

 ## 1. Current Version
+### V2.0.16
+Fixed Issue: The user documentation of the previous version displayed abnormally in the marketplace.
 ### V2.0.15
 Fixed Issues:
 - Failed to retrieve the icon when the icon of the **Callout** is set as a dynamic icon.